LemosTestagrossa/AkkaWebsocket/README.md

 We used Distributed PubSub because we needed to coordinate the workers with ease.

 # Demo
-Imagine you have two companies, CocaCola and Pepsico.

-Both want to use your SaaS platform.
+Imagine you have two companies, _CocaCola_ and _Pepsico_.
+Both want to use your SaaS platform:

-They are going to be sending CSV files via websocket, and expect for each line to take between 1 second and an hour to compute.
+- They are going to be sending CSV files via websocket

-Imagine that the lines of the CSV files trigger some heavy computation.
+- They expect that each line of the CSV will trigger some task which is going to take between 1 second _and an hour_ to compute.

 Because of this, each company wants so know in real-time when each lines has been processed.

 But they do not want to know about the other company real-time events.

-So we should segregate the streams both company-wise and document-wise.
+So.
+We are going to segregate the streams both _company-wise_ and _document-wise_.

+_last comment_
-Finally the documents may have a revisionId attribute which would allow you to reject them if you have already processed them before.
+The documents may have a revisionId attribute which would allow you to reject them if you have already processed them before.

 Best of luck.